quasar-team/quasar/LogIt/docs/index.markdown

 ```
 The 6 million dollar question: which level is appropriate for which messages?
 LogIt leaves that decision to you.

-Logging verbosity can be set at runtime via the following 2 methods
+Logging verbosity can be set at runtime for the generic logger and for user-defined components:

-_example: setting the generic component log level to TRC, from user code_
+_example: setting the **generic** log level to TRC, from user code_
 ```cpp
 Log::setNonComponentLogLevel(Log::TRC);
 ```
-_example: setting the log level for a specific component (see Components below) to DBG, from user code_
+_example: setting the log level for a **specific component** (see Components below) to DBG, from user code_
 ```cpp
 Log::setComponentLogLevel(myComponentHandle, Log::TRC);
 ```